-Organized by the department of art & design, the lecture series brings to campus three or four young alumni to share personal career challenges and successes since graduation with current students.
+Organized by the Department of Art and Design, the lecture series brings to campus three or four young alumni to share personal career challenges and successes since graduation with current students.

 The panel of alumni will discuss what it was like to send resumés and cover letters to employers and graduate schools, to have a portfolio reviewed in hopes of getting a job, and a personal perspective of the current job market.
 ONU students also will be able to engage in an open dialogue with the speakers about the importance of specific classes and how the students might best position themselves for employment or graduate school.